mnagaso/mnagaso.github.io/content/projects/index.md

 # My former and current projects

+## ESFAST : Eikonal-based Solver For Adjoint-State travel-time Tomography
+I am currently working on this project.
+Eikonal-based solver for calculating travel times is computationally much lighter than full-waveform inversion.
+By using this method, we will try to achieve a tomographic image of the Earth structure with a very high resolution.
+The aim of this project is to develop a numerical library for making the calculation of adjoint-state travel-time tomography, but not only the solver, which is well optimized for the use on HPCs of Exascale-era.
+I am a lead developer of this project.

 ## I/O optimization and designing/developing a workflow toward a full-wave inversion calculation on Exascale HPC machines.
 This is a project (part of my postdoc works) for code optimization towards a use on Exascale High Performance Computers or supercomputers.
 The I/O is one of the significant bottleneck for achieving a scalable computation (the ratio between the number of processors and the computation time is enoughly close to a linear),